 Applicants to either the M.S. or Ph.D. program are expected to have earned a GRE score of at least 150 on both the verbal and the quantitative sections and a writing score of at least 4.0.

-Applicants to the D.O./M.S. program are expected to have earned a minimum score of 21 on the Medical College Admissions Test (MCAT).
+Applicants to the D.O./M.S. program are expected to have earned a minimum score of 492 on the Medical College Admissions Test (MCAT).
 Taking the GRE is not required, but it is desirable.
-Non-U.S. citizens must have a permanent resident visa (“green card”).
+Non-U.S. citizens must have a permanent resident visa.

-Applicants to the D.O./Ph.D. program are not required to submit a GRE score if they have earned a score of 27 or greater on the MCAT.
-Applicants with a GRE score greater than 1,200 (total for verbal and quantitative) and an MCAT score less than 27 will also be considered.
-Non-U.S. citizens must have a permanent resident visa (“green card”).
+Applicants to the D.O./Ph.D. program are not required to submit a GRE score if they have earned a score of 500 or greater on the MCAT.
+Applicants with a GRE score greater than 150 on both the verbal and quantitative sections and a writing score of at least 4.0, and an MCAT score of less than 500 will also be considered.
+Non-U.S. citizens must have a permanent resident visa.

 International students for whom English is a second language are required to have earned a Test of English as a Foreign Language (TOEFL) score of at least 550 (213 computer based or 79 internet based).